-Northern Ireland court rejects Brexit challenge
+Northern Irish court sides with UK premier over Brexit challenge

 The arguments about May's rights to trigger Article 50 "have been held over pending the outcome of the English litigation", he added.

-Rights activist Raymond McCord told journalists at the court that the ruling was just a setback and he would continue to fight Brexit.
+Rights activist McCord told reporters that the ruling was just a setback and he would continue to fight Brexit.

 "I believe what we are doing is correct.
 Fifty-six percent of the people of this country (Northern Ireland) voted to remain."